Hiroreco/enreco-archive/recap-data/glossary/lore/heroes-storylines/faunamart-entry.md

 Nanamoo rejected the offer—insulting Fauna in the process.
 But then came the twist: Nanamoo revealed she had been working _for_ FaunaMart all along.
 Everything she did—the funds, the revenue, the creation of NanaEleven—was to attract even more attention to FaunaMart.

+> Oh it hurts me, to see such bad business practices.
+> You see, it was so obvious that you were trying to scam people.

 What started as a corporate standoff ended in laughter, as the two agreed to merge their businesses and take over the world together, united as **FaunaMart x NanaEleven**.

 ## Related Stories